venomroger/venomroger/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on NTTDATA
-- 🌱 I’m currently learning ...
+- 🌱 Recently certified in ...
 CTFL-AT
 - 👯 I’m looking to collaborate on ...
 Agile Tester
 <!--- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...